You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [44:33]

 Who am I to reach out to have a relationship with this person I trust?
 I'm not worthy to be Buddha's baby.
-Now if Buddha is actually helping me right now, I must be Buddha's baby.
+Now, if Buddha is actually helping me right now, I must be Buddha's baby.
 If all living beings are giving me life right now, I must be Buddha's baby.
 But it's hard to find a place where I'm not proud of my close relationship or ashamed and therefore stay away.
-So sometimes we feel, I'm not good enough to have a relationship with such a wonderful person
+So sometimes we feel, I'm not good enough to have a relationship with such a wonderful person or being.

-or being, or that person is not good enough for me.
+or that person is not good enough for me.
 If you think the world was there before you, maybe you think, well, I'm not good enough for it.
 If you think you were there first, you might think it's not good enough for you.
-But the world is not there before you And you're not there before the world.
+But the world is not there before you, and you're not there before the world.
 We arise together, all of us.
-Always we arrive together, but it's, again, we veer off into being proud that we've that we're with the big program, or being ashamed and not feeling like we can be with the big program, or be ashamed that we winced or shrunk back from it.
+Always we arrive together.
+But again, we veer off into being proud that we're with the big program or being ashamed and not feeling like we can be with the big program.

-But it's very hard to meet anybody on the path, to just meet somebody and just be there not too much or too little. to just witness yourself that's born in the advent of the other person.
-It's very hard to be there that way.
-So again, forgive yourself and try again with every person you meet. like Buddha would, make no exceptions.
-And with every breath you meet, the same.
-And with every step you take, and with every thought that is born in your mind,
+Or be ashamed that we winced or shrunk back from it. very hard to meet anybody on the path to just meet somebody and just be there not too much or too little to just witness yourself that's born in the advent of the other person it's very hard to be there that way so again forgive yourself and try again with every person you meet.
+Like Buddha would make no exceptions.
+And with every breath you meet the same.
+And with every step you take

+with every thought that is born in your mind.
 In other words, all things, myriad things that are coming forth.
-So here we are walking around this pivot, this place where Buddhas dance with living beings, where enlightenment dances with delusion, where we make the boat and the boat makes us.
-Focus on this point.
-Meditate on this precise point.
+So here we are walking around this pivot, this place where Buddhas dance with living beings, where enlightenment dances with delusion, where we make the boat and the boat makes us focus on this point, meditate on this precise point.

 [49:15]

-with the mind like an infant.
-So I have some lyrics here for a song.
+with a mind like an infant.
+I have some lyrics here for a song.
 For me, it's kind of a springtime song because it has daffodils in it.
 I first heard this song when I was 12 years old.

 I saw it in a movie.
 I heard it in a movie.
 I saw someone singing it on the screen.
-Now I can't remember who it was that was singing it, whether it was Annie Oakley or Buffalo Bill.
-One of the two, I see them standing on a hill on a sunny spring day, and the hill's covered with daffodils, like today.
-So I'll tell you the words, and then you can sing it if you want.
-Or maybe I'll sing it quietly and then you can learn it and then you can sing it together.
+I can't remember who it was that was singing it whether it was Annie Oakley or Buffalo Bill one of the two I see them standing on a hill on a sunny spring day and the hills covered with daffodils like today so I'll tell you the words and then you can sing it if you want Maybe I'll sing it quietly and then you can learn it and then you can sing it together.
 Once I had a secret love that lived inside the heart of me.

 [51:47]